 of potency and the potential toxicity of degradation products to patients.

 Here, we discuss an improved analytical method using HPLC with UV detection that reduces the separation time by almost half analytical throughput can be increased while maintaining compliance with methods published in pharmacopeial monographs!
-The method reduces separation time from 30 min to <17 min while achieving an equivalent separation.
-An even shorter analysis time can be traded off for increased resolution.
+The method reduces separation time from 30 min to

 Like what you are learning?